 Notion is a powerful productivity tool that can help you organize your work and personal life.
 One of the great features of Notion is its ability to create custom buttons to automate your workflow.
-In this article, we will explore what are buttons in Notion, how to use them, and some examples of use cases.
+In this article, we will explore what are buttons in Notion, how to use them, and go through some use cases.

 What are Notion buttons?